Robotics-lessons/Home-Service-project/README.md

 ##  Abstract:

 Home Service project was implemented with a Robot, Map and virtual object in ROS Gazebo simulation environment.
-The turtlebot robot, a built map, slam-mapping algorithm, AMCL navigation algorithm and ROS marker were used in it. it simulated a full home service robot capable of navigating to pick up and deliver virtual objects.
+The turtlebot robot, a custom built map, slam-mapping algorithm, AMCL navigation algorithm and ROS marker were used in it. it simulated a full home service robot capable of navigating to pick up and deliver virtual objects.
 The result for the simulated robot will be discussed in this article.

 ## Introduction: